Destination | Nepal |

 Meals

-This Trek package includes 14 breakfasts, 13 lunches, and 13 dinners in the trek regions.
+This trek package includes 14 breakfasts, 13 lunches, and 13 dinners in the trek regions.
 Here are some options.

-Fourteen Breakfasts - Oatmeal, Corn Flakes, French toast with Jam, Butter, Cheese, Honey Tibetan bread or Chapati, Local Tsampa porridge, Eggs, Pancakes, Muesli Breads, Fruits and Vegetables, Hot drinks (varieties of teas and coffees, hot chocolates, etc.)
+Fourteen breakfasts - Oatmeal, Corn Flakes, French toast with Jam, Butter, Cheese, Honey Tibetan bread or Chapati, Local Tsampa porridge, Eggs, Pancakes, Muesli Breads, Fruits and Vegetables, Hot drinks (varieties of teas and coffees, hot chocolates, etc.)

-Thirteen lunches - Dhal, Bhat, & Tarkari, Tibetan Bread, Various Soups, Sherpa Stew, Steaks, Sandwiches, Momo (dumplings), Macaroni dishes, Tenduk Spaghetti Noodles, Thukpa, Pasta, Vegetable curry, Potatoes, Vegetables, Salad Pizza (Tomato, Mushroom, Mixed), Snacks (Papad, Prawn), Desserts, (Rice Pudding, Apple pie), etc
+Thirteen lunches - Dhal, Bhat, & Tarkari, Tibetan Bread, Various Soups, Sherpa Stew, Steaks, Sandwiches, Momo (dumplings), Macaroni dishes, Tenduk Spaghetti Noodles, Thukpa, Pasta, Vegetable curry, Potatoes, Vegetables, Salad Pizza (Tomato, Mushroom, Mixed), Snacks (Papad, Prawn), Desserts (Rice Pudding, Apple pie), etc

-The menu consists of traditional local, Asian, and western cuisine, but as we go up, the menu gets shorter.
+The menu consists of traditional local, Asian, and Western cuisine, but as we go up, the menu gets shorter.

-We highly recommend liquids green tea, lemon tea, hot lemon, ginger tea, garlic soup(must), and fresh vegetables at high altitudes.
+We highly recommend liquids like green tea, lemon tea, hot lemon, ginger tea, garlic soup(must), and fresh vegetables at high altitudes.

 Though plenty of non-veg items will be available in the trekking regions, we don’t recommend them because the meat in such places may not be hygienic and healthy.
 We highly encourage you to avoid dairy, alcoholic drinks, caffeinated items, and hot chocolates.

-All personal bills (alcoholic, hot (tea, coffee), and cold drinks) in tea houses/Lodges/cafes except standard meals(breakfast, lunch, dinner with seasonal fruits) are excluded from the package.
-Note: Lunch and dinner at Pokhara are not covered by the package.
+All personal bills (alcoholic, hot (tea, coffee), and cold drinks) in tea houses/lodges/cafes except standard meals (breakfast, lunch, dinner with seasonal fruits) are excluded from the package.
+Lunch and dinner in Pokhara are not covered by the package.

 The best time for trek